 Chocolate Fudge Frosting

 Combine chocolate and butter in microwave safe bowl.
 Microwave on power level 7 until mixture is fully melted.
 Do this in 30 second intervals and whisk the chocolate and butter in between until melted and chocolate and butter are incorporated.

-Combine sifted confectioners sugar, milk and vanilla in bowl.
+Combine sifted confectioners sugar, milk and vanilla in mixing bowl.
 Stir until smooth.
 Add the chocolate mixture.
-Stir until well combined.
+Beat until well combined.
 If frosting is too soft to be spreadable, place bowl in a pan of ice water and beat with a spoon until frosting is thick and holds its shape.
 This can also be refrigerated and brought to room temperature before icing.

 I always make 1 1/2 times the frosting recipe.
 It is so good.

 Keywords: chocolate fudge layer cake, chocolate fudge cake, chocolate birthday cake, best chocolate cake, homemade chocolate cake recipe